kgateway-dev/kgateway/test/e2e/README.md

 ## Local Development
 ### Setup
-For these tests to run, we require Envoy be built in a docker container.
+For these tests to run, we require that our gateway-proxy component built as a docker image.
+If you have made changes to the component, refer to the [Envoyinit README](https://github.com/solo-io/gloo/blob/master/projects/envoyinit) for build instructions.

-Refer to the [Envoyinit README](https://github.com/solo-io/gloo/blob/master/projects/envoyinit) for build instructions.
+If you have not made changes to the gateway-proxy component, then you can skip this step, as the tests will use the latest released version.

 ### Run Tests
 The `run-tests` make target runs ginkgo with a set of useful flags.
 The following environment variables can be configured for this target: